compilit/ssimpl/docs/index.md

 )
 ```

-# 2 DoaToa - Decentralised Open Auth & Trusted Open Auth - a SSIMPL implementation
+# 2 DoaToa - a SSIMPL implementation

-DoaToa is the first SSIMPL implementation ever created.
+DoaToa (Decentralised Open Auth & Trusted Open Auth) is the first SSIMPL implementation created.
 It consists of a client-side app (the id-wallet) and a few
-stateless microservices necessary to help set up decentralized communication and sharing of data.
+stateless microservices necessary to help set up decentralised communication and sharing of data.
 These microservices,
-while being centralized components, are meant to be 'the first of many' open-source interchangeable implementations.
+while being centralised components, are meant to be 'the first of many' open-source interchangeable implementations.
 The
 same goes for the id-wallet.
-As long as the specification is followed, multiple implementations of both the centralized
+As long as the specification is followed, multiple implementations of both the centralised
 components and the wallet, should be able to co-exist.

 ## 2.1 Decentralisation